Aifix Collectors Club

 A new box top design was produced would easily identify the models as being older ones designed before Hornby purchased Airfix in November 2006.

-The logo used is the Type 8 from the Palitoy era.
+The round logo used is similar to the Type 8 from the Palitoy era.
+See the Logo section for more details.